groundwater/binary-fusion/README.md

     - the new stack can be tested before live deployment
     - live migration step only involves re-pointing a load balancer
     - rollback is easy

+[dg: how is a/b testing done here]
+[dg: for someone like Amazon.com who are reaching high scale of continuous deployment (10 to 50 per day), isn't fusion too heavy?]

 **We need good tools that take this approach!**